-Halo 2 also adds a lot of new weapons: the Fuel Rod Gun (Convenant Rocket Launcher), Beam Rifle (Convenant Sniper Rifle), Carbine (Convenant Battle Rifle), Brute Shot (Convenant grenade launcher), Brute Plasma Rifle (almost the same as the normal Plasma Rifle), Energy Sword, and Sentinel Beam which can be picked up from Sentinels and is mostly effective against the Flood.
+Halo 2 also adds a lot of new weapons: the Fuel Rod Gun (Convenant Rocket Launcher), Beam Rifle (Convenant Sniper Rifle), Carbine (Convenant Battle Rifle), Brute Shot (Convenant grenade launcher), Brute Plasma Rifle (almost the same as the normal Plasma Rifle), Energy Sword, and Sentinel Beam which can be picked up from Sentinels and is mostly effective against the Flood and other Sentinels.

 I think the Fuel Rod Gun, Beam Rifle and Carbine were mistakes because they're just Convenant versions of existing human weapons, so they bring nothing new to the experience.
 In fact, they do the opposite because they mean that Arbiter missions play exactly the same as Master Chief missions, whereas they could've been more interesting with a different arsenal of weapons.